owlcms/owlcms4/README.md

 <br />

-This software is a complete rewrite of `owlcms` which has been used to manage Olympic Weightlifting competitions since 2009.
-This 4<sup>th</sup> generation of the software uses up-to-date technologies to run both on local machines (Windows, Linux, Mac) or in the cloud (Heroku, Kubernetes)

-The application can be used for anything from a club meet using a single laptop all the way up to a national championship with several platform, full jury, integration with streaming, and public internet scoreboards.
+This free application is a fully-compliant weightlifting competition management system.

+It has been used to manage national championships and even continental championships, worldwide.

+Yet it is simple enough to setup that you can use it to run a club or regional competition.

 ### Features and Documentation